Turkmenistan

 Some of our routes may include off-road travel to access hidden gems such as the burning Darvaza Gas Crater, Silk Road caravanserais, and remote desert settlements.
 We recommend wearing comfortable clothing, sun protection, and sturdy walking shoes to ensure an enjoyable experience.

-By joining this tour, participants confirm that they have read and understood all terms and conditions and that they are in good physical and mental health.
+By registering for this tour, participants acknowledge that they have read and understood all terms and conditions and confirm that they are in good physical and emotional health to fully participate in the program.
 A spirit of adventure, patience, and flexibility will enhance your experience as we uncover Turkmenistan’s rich history, breathtaking landscapes, and warm hospitality.
 While we strive to provide a seamless travel experience, itinerary adjustments may be necessary due to local conditions or unforeseen circumstances.
 In rare cases of Force Majeure, changes or cancellations may be required to prioritize the safety and comfort of all participants.